2023 Prague Open

-The 2023 Prague Open (branded as the 2023 Livesport Prague Open for sponsorship reasons) was a professional women's tennis tournament played on outdoor hard courts at the TK Sparta Prague.
+The 2023 Prague Open, branded as the 2023 Livesport Prague Open for sponsorship reasons, was a professional women's tennis tournament played on outdoor hard courts at the TK Sparta Prague.
 It was the 14th (WTA and non-WTA) edition of the tournament and part of the 2023 WTA Tour, classified as a WTA 250 tournament.
 It took place in Prague, Czech Republic from 31 July to 6 August 2023.

-Exclusion of Russian & Belarusian players
+Exclusion of Russian and Belarusian players

 Ahead of the tournament, the Czech police prevented the Russian player Anastasia Pavlyuchenkova from entering the country.
 Russian and Belarusian players were subsequently asked not to travel to Czechia and were forced to withdraw from the tournament.
 They would have competed as neutrals, without any national flag or symbol, but the Czech government passed a resolution banning all Russian and Belarusian athletes from entering the country due to the Russian invasion of Ukraine.